The Fox (What Does the Fox Say?): Music video and composition

 The video was released on 3 September 2013.
 It is performed in the style of a typical electronic dance pop song, and the lyrics are sung "with deadpan seriousness".
 The video was originally created to promote the brand-new season of Ylvis' talk show I kveld med Ylvis on TVNorge but after being released on the TVNorge YouTube channel went viral.
 The video was directed by Ole Martin Hafsmo with cinematography by Magnus Flåto.
 The choreography was done by Thea Bay.
 The video is produced by Fredrik Kvåle Dørum and Jørgen Thue (Concorde TV).
 The forest scenes were filmed in Nittedal municipality, 22 km from Oslo downtown.

 The video begins with Bård singing at a costume party where other participants are dressed as different animals, whose appearances follow the progression of the lyrics.
 He gives a summary of animal sounds ("Dog goes woof/cat goes meow", etc.) that "could have been lifted straight from a preschool primer" and asks "what does the fox say?"
 The group then transitions into a synchronized dance scene in a forest with Bård in a bear costume and Vegard a squirrel costume (as they failed to find any fox costume in the Norwegian Film Institute the day before filming to make up for their melted spray-painted plastic costumes), complete with face-paint and giant, bushy tails.

 During each chorus, the song offers several increasingly absurd possibilities for the fox's sound such as "gering-ding-ding-ding-dingeringeding!" and in the second chorus where Vegard sings "fraka-kaka-kaka-kaka-kow!"
 Among the dancers, an elderly man (Bernhard Ramstad) is shown reading the lyrics from a book to a boy sitting on his lap.
 The song then describes the fox and the singer's admiration for it, and asks whether it would communicate with a horse using morse code.
 In the end, the singers float in the air, continuing to wonder what sound the fox makes, while failing to notice a computer-animated fox behind them, which stands on its hind legs and scat sings (voiced by Vegard), answering their question.
 Bård finishes the song with a melancholy falsetto and the fox leaves without being seen.

-With the chord progression of C♯m—B—F♯, the song is written in the key of C♯ dorian, with lead vocal range spanning from C♯3 to F♯5.